lyli888/Level-10-Intro-to-Javascript/README.md

 # JavaScript and DOM Manipulation

-Write code that will create a table dynamically based upon a [UFO sightings dataset we provide](StarterCode/static/js/data.js).
+Write code that will create a table dynamically based upon a [UFO sightings dataset we provide](/static/js/data.js).
 Users will be able to filter the table data for specific values.
 Use pure JavaScript, HTML, and CSS, and D3.js.

 ## Level 1: Automatic Table and Date Search (Required)

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to the index.html file and then adds new rows of data for each UFO sighting.

   * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.